ShmuelRonen/ComfyUI_Gemini_Flash/README.md

 2. Toggle the `vision` option as needed.
 3. Provide your prompt and optional image input.
 4. Generate content using the powerful Gemini 1.5 Flash model.

+## Acknowledgements

+This project was made possible thanks to the contributions of the ComfyUI community and the developers of the Gemini model at Google.
+Special thanks to all the contributors and users for their continuous support and feedback.